n0shake/Public-APIs/README.md

 - [PlaceKitten](https://placekitten.com/) - A quick and simple service for getting pictures of kittens for use as placeholders in your designs or code.
 - [Unsplash](https://unsplash.it/) - Beautiful placeholders using images from the popular [Unsplash](https://unsplash.com/)
 - [PlaceCage](http://www.placecage.com/) - Image placeholder featuring Nick Cage
+- [FillMurray](http://www.fillmurray.com/) - The internet was missing the ability to provide custom-sized placeholder images of Bill Murray.
+Now it can.

 ### Places